 Many villages in France are worth a visit.
 However, there are a few special ones that merit more attention.
 These villages can officially call themselves “Les Plus Beaux Villages de France”.
 Those selected as “Most Beautiful Villages of France” wear their title with pride, as do the four villages in the Gard department who have been chosen for this honour.
 All of them are definitely worth a visit!

-Up in the North of Languedoc, just before the border with the Ardèche, you will find the picturesque village of Aiguèze.
-The village is built around an ancient fortress in an exceptional setting on top of a cliff overlooking the gorges of the river Ardèche.
+Up in the North of the Gard, just before the border with the Ardèche, you will find the picturesque village of Aiguèze.
+The village is built around an ancient fortress in an exceptional setting.
+It sits on top of a cliff while overlooking the gorges of the river Ardèche.
 Aiguèze is a small but charming, medieval village.
 The remains of the fortress, with its dungeon and tower from the 11th and 12th century, are markers of a bygone era.
 Walking over the ramparts will give you a great view over the Ardèche and the vineyards of the Côtes du Rhône.
 However, you get the best picture-perfect view of Aiguèze when standing on the pebbled beach on the other side of the river.
 Just cross the Saint-Martin suspension bridge and turn left twice (follow the D290A) to reach this perfect vantage point.
-It’s also a great spot for swimming and canoeing.
+It’s also an excellent spot for swimming and canoeing.
 And a picnic with this view would definitely be one to remember.

-Nestled between vineyards, the village of La Roque-sur-Cèze proudly perches above the river Cèze.
+Nestled between vineyards of the Gard region, the village of La Roque-sur-Cèze proudly perches above the river Cèze.
 A marked-out route for visitors makes exploring La Roque-sur-Cèze easy.
 This guided walk leads you to 13 points of interest throughout the medieval village.
-The castle on top of the hill dates back to the 12th century and served more to defend the village than as a residence.
-Cobbled, narrow streets and vaulted passageways make you believe that you have been sent right back to the Middle Ages.
+The castle on top of the hill dates back to the 12th century.
+It served more to defend the village than as a residence.
+Cobbled, narrow streets and vaulted passageways sent you right back to the Middle Ages.
 You would never guess that by the 1950s the upper half of the village was mostly in ruins.
 Nowadays, many of stone houses which are so typical for the South of France have been beautifully renovated.
 A nearby highlight is the natural site of the Sautadet waterfalls.
 This geological curiosity has impressive shaped limestone rocks, eroded over thousands of years by the cascading Cèze.
 It is strictly forbidden to swim here though, as the water swirls dangerously into deep holes.

 The road to the medieval village of Montclus is beautiful and scenic.
 Driving through the vineyards I thought I had taken the wrong exit.
 Just before arriving in the middle of nowhere, Montclus all of a sudden pops up above the grapevines.
 The village is straightforwardly named after its location.
-Montclus was constructed on a hill (“mont”) so as to overlook the gorge (“clusa”) of the river Cèze.
-Dating back to the Middle Ages, the name “Montclus” was documented for the first time in 1550.
+Constructed on a hill (“mont”), Montclus could overlook the gorge (“clusa”) of the river Cèze.
+Dating back to the Middle Ages, the name “Montclus” appeared for the first time in 1550.
 Even today you can easily travel back in time, as the village has kept its medieval charm with narrow streets and vaulted passageways.
 The village castle, built in 1275, still shows the remains of some of the high walls and the square “donjon” tower.